JeremieRousseau/EINKGAME/README.md

-# EINKGAME
-# WORK IN PROGRESS......15-04-2016
+#EINKGAME

+#WORK IN PROGRESS 15-04-2016
-# ......................By Rousseau Jeremie (France)
+By Rousseau Jeremie (France)

-# This is an 2D Game Engine in construction as an pacman,
-# you can move your pacman and create a wall when you click on a case,
-# actually there are 20 rows and 20columns,
-# script wrotten with Html 5, CSS3, PHP 5+, mysql, and Pure Javascript,
-# I don't want to use framework to the moment.
+ This is an **2D Game Engine** in construction as an pacman, you can move your pacman and create a wall when you click on a case, actually there are 20 rows and 20columns, script wrotten with **Html 5**, **CSS3**, **PHP 5**, **Mysql**, and **Pure Javascript**, I don't want to use framework to the moment.

-# At the beginning it was to create an EinkGame in two bit of color black and white for an kindle.
+ At the beginning it was to create an EinkGame in two bit of color black and white for an kindle.

-#I share my work here, to improve my work and save the result, so you can download this but there are many bugs.
+I share my work here, to improve my work and save the result, so you can download this but there are many bugs.